Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: And is that sometimes when you detox you get rid of more metals?
 Also, it’s poisoning at the same time because sometimes you can taste it.

-A:Yeah, if it’s a flu – if it’s a cold – that’s mainly bacteria.
+A: Yeah, if it’s a flu – if it’s a cold – that’s mainly bacteria.
 But if you have a flu you’re going to use toxic compounds to help dissolve tissue.

 G: Whatever you’ve got available, huh?